CumulusNetworks/docs/content/cumulus-netq-43/More-Documents/NVLink4-Domains.md

 ## Requirements

-To run GFM, each domain needs a configuration file, a topology file, and an IP file.
-You need to upload the topology and IP files during the domain creation process.
+To run GFM, each domain needs a configuration file, a topology file, and an IP address file.
+You need to upload the topology and IP address files during the domain creation process.
 The configuration file is created automatically after you have configured the domain.

 ## Create a Domain

 Select the NVL4 icon in the header, then select **Add domain**:

-{{<figure src="/images/netq/netq-header-nvl4.png" width="750">}}
+{{<figure src="/images/netq/netq-header-nvl4.png" alt="" width="750">}}

 The first step configures the GFM: